allenzhang010/spark_cuda/README.md

 ## INIT
-Download spark and compile it - I'm using scala 2.11 so need to switch spark to proper one:
+Download spark copy it to /opt folder and compile - I'm using scala 2.11 so need to switch spark to proper one:
 <pre>
 dev/change-version-to-2.11.sh
 mvn -Pyarn -Phadoop-2.4 -Dscala-2.11 -DskipTests clean package